 The following “central” SMPH administrative personnel and offices:

-Researchers and other key personnel employed by UW-Madison and holding appointments outside units of the Health Care Component designated above are members of the Health Care Component when they conduct research involving the use of Protected Health Information in collaboration with researchers with appointments in any unit of the Health Care Component designated above.
-Membership in the Health Care Component lasts for the duration of such research.
+Researchers and other key personnel employed by UW–Madison and holding appointments outside units of the HCC designated above are members of the HCC when they conduct research involving the use of protected health information in collaboration with researchers with appointments in any unit of the HCC designated above.
+Membership in the HCC lasts for the duration of such research.

 Failing to comply with this policy may result in discipline for the individual(s) responsible for such noncompliance.